 Project

-Dont Wordle is a reverse Wordle project built around one clear idea: the board still teaches you the answer, but the answer is the one word you must never type.
-This page explains why the project exists, what the site is trying to do beyond the daily board, and how the playable game and the guide content support each other.
+Dont wordle pro is a reverse Wordle project built around one clear idea: the board still teaches you the answer, but the answer is the one word you must never type.
+The current product framing adds a much larger word bank so the game can support more varied play without losing the clarity of the original reverse format.

 Why this project exists

 Many word-game sites stop at the playable mechanic.
 That is enough for repeat visitors who already understand the format, but it is not enough for people who arrive with a question.
-A new visitor may search for What is Dont Wordle?, reverse Wordle, or Wordle opposite game before they are ready to trust the board itself.
-This project exists to answer those discovery questions with distinct pages rather than stuffing every idea into the homepage.
+A new visitor may search for What is Dont Wordle?, anti wordle, reverse Wordle, or Wordle opposite game before they are ready to trust the board itself.
+This project exists to answer those discovery questions with distinct pages while also explaining why the current product is called Dont wordle pro.

 That is why the site has a playable homepage, a structured blog hub, a clear rules guide, and a dedicated strategy guide.
 Each page is meant to answer a different question instead of repeating the same paragraph with slightly different titles.

-Dont Wordle is not presented as an official Wordle mode.
+Dont wordle pro is not presented as an official Wordle mode.
 It should be understood as an independent reverse-word-game project that borrows the readability of a familiar five-letter clue board and flips the emotional direction of every turn.
-Information is still useful, but it becomes dangerous faster because each clue narrows the answer you are supposed to avoid.
+The pro framing does not change the basic rule set.
+It changes the product promise: a bigger word bank, more valid lines, and a board that stays interesting for longer.

 That difference matters enough to deserve its own definition page.
 The What Is Dont Wordle? article is there for the concept.
 The homepage is there for the playable daily ritual.
 The strategy pages are there for people who already understand the rules and want to survive longer.
 This separation is intentional because it gives both users and search engines a cleaner model of the site.